Davao Metro Shuttle: Fleet

 The first bus units of Davao Metro Shuttle came from Nissan Diesel and Daewoo Bus.
 Later, they also have units from Hino.
 In 2008 they purchased units from Xiamen Golden Dragon Bus, the first in Mindanao, and in 2010 they purchased units from Zhengzhou Yutong Bus.

 To date, the fleet of Davao Metro Shuttle is composed of buses and minibuses acquired from Yutong, Golden Dragon, Hino, Daewoo, Nissan Diesel, Hyundai and Volvo.
-The company was also the first in the Philippines to field buses from Vietnamese bus manufacturer THACO acquired in year 2020.
+The company was also the first in the Philippines to field buses from Vietnamese bus bodybuilder THACO acquired in year 2020.

 Currently, the company is the largest indigenous bus company in Mindanao, possessing more than 200 bus units including from its Go-Mindanao subsidiary.

+Subsidiaries

+Go Mindanao Tour Bus

+Davao Metro Shuttle launched the Go-Mindanao Tour Bus program in 2017, an initiative supported by the Department of Tourism.
+The bus route highlights routes passing through tourist spots along Bukidnon to Butuan.
+Currently, all of its units ply the Davao-Butuan route.

+Annil Transport

+Davao Metro Shuttle bought and acquired the local city liner Annil Transport from its parent company Yellow Bus Line in September 2019, integrating its operations and therefore expanding its shuttle service area within the city.
+It has an intra-city bus routes that serves Calinan District to Roxas Avenue and Bankerohan in Davao City.
+Apart from two 2 units of Volvo B8RLE with the bodies of the bus manufactured by Autodelta Coach Builders based in Bataan, it also operates other units from Yutong and Higer Bus that Annil Transport previously operated prior to its acquisition by DMS.

 Destinations

 Despite its name, Davao Metro Shuttle not only serves the Metro Davao area.
 The company also operates routes in other parts of Mindanao, the Visayas and Luzon.

 Davao Region

 Davao Region is the main and home operational area of Davao Metro Shuttle, with the overland transport terminals of the cities of Davao and Tagum serving as its main hubs.
 Also, the Davao-Tagum express route had its main hub and terminal at Ayala Abreeza Mall in J.P.
 Laurel St., Davao City.

 Living up to its name, Davao Metro Shuttle also offers city shuttle routes within Davao City as part of the city's Peak-Hour Augmentation Bus Service program.
-Augmenting it is its acquisition of the local city liner Annil Transport in September 2019, therefore expanding its shuttle service area within the city.